 The music combines the work of work of two scientists whose work may at first glance seem unrelated: –

-In the New Scientist in 1998 a study by Elaine Bullard was sited in an article which began:
+In the New Scientist in 1998 a study by Elaine Bullard was cited in an article which began:

 The Scottish Birds Eye Primrose is confined to the extreme north coast of Caithness, Sutherland and Orkney; it is found nowhere else in the world.
 It risks extinction at many of its few remaining sites…… Her work on plants which extended through her long life is still valuable as an indicator of changes in land use and climate.